New English Spelling

 One of the reazonz English uzez so many combinationz of vowel letterz to reprezent its 16 vowel soundz, iz that when English writing waz evolving its authorz aspired to avoid diacritics (thoze marks above letterz you often see in, for egzample, French, to guide pronunciation).
 If fonetic redundancy in any of the consonants can be found to free them up for use as vowelz, it will help us avoid diacritics and maintain the vizually simplistic beauty of English.

 Remember this is prescribed spelling only for official EU documentation.
-The previous five paragrafs, which adhere strictly to the aforementioned changez, may seem weird, even after 3 years of practice.
+The previous five paragrafs adhere to some of the aforementioned changez.
+They may seem weird even after 3 years of practice.
 Ordinary people are likely to continue to spell in familiar wayz, and only adopt the changez that make spelling eazier for them.

 In the fourth year, the hard “c” can be dropped in favour of “k”, which should klear up some konfusion.